asifurrahmanpial/wheel-wizard/client/README.md

   - Capacitor
   - Ionic
   - Mapbox

-- **Backend:**
-  - NestJS
-  - MongoDB

-- **Payment Integration:**
-  - Stripe
+  - Angular Material

 #### Project Overview:
-Developed a micromobility application that revolutionizes urban commuting.
-The app allows users to conveniently access and utilize available vehicles within their vicinity, offering a seamless and pay-per-use experience.
+Developed the frontend for a micromobility application, transforming urban commuting experiences.
+The frontend design focused on creating an intuitive and visually appealing user interface, seamlessly integrating with the backend for a cohesive user experience.

-#### Key Features:
+#### Key Frontend Contributions:

-1. **Real-time Vehicle Availability:**
-   - Implemented a dynamic system displaying vehicles within a 1km radius of the user.
+1. **Responsive UI Design:**
-   - Utilized Angular and Tailwind CSS for an intuitive and responsive user interface.
+   - Leveraged Angular and Tailwind CSS to design a responsive and user-friendly interface.

-2. **QR Code Scanning:**
+   - Ensured optimal user experience across various devices and screen sizes.

+2. **Interactive Map Integration:**
-   - Integrated a QR code scanning feature to provide users with detailed information about the selected vehicle and initiate rides.
+   - Integrated Mapbox to provide users with real-time information on vehicle locations and service zones.

-3. **Real-time Updates:**
+   - Implemented interactive map features for an engaging user experience.

+3. **QR Code Scanning Interface:**
+   - Developed a smooth QR code scanning interface using Ionic and Capacitor, enhancing the user journey from booking to riding.

+4. **Real-time Updates Dashboard:**
-   - Enabled real-time updates for distance, fare, time, and map location during the ride, enhancing user transparency and experience.
+   - Implemented a dynamic dashboard displaying real-time updates on distance, fare, time, and the live path of the ongoing ride.

-4. **Service Zones:**
-   - Defined service zones to ensure users end their journeys within designated areas.
-   - Implemented restrictions preventing ride conclusion outside the specified service zones.

-5. **Post-Ride Verification:**
+5. **Service Zone Visualizations:**
+   - Designed visual representations of service zones, ensuring users have clear indications of where they can start and end their rides.

+6. **Post-Ride Verification Flow:**
-   - Introduced a post-ride verification process, requiring users to capture a picture of the vehicle to activate the payment process.
+   - Created an intuitive post-ride verification flow, guiding users to capture a picture of the vehicle for secure and efficient payment processing.

-6. **Secure In-App Payments:**
-   - Integrated Stripe as the primary payment method, allowing users to seamlessly and securely make payments within the app.

 #### Achievements:
-- Successfully implemented and optimized the frontend using Angular, Ionic, and Tailwind CSS, resulting in an intuitive and user-friendly interface.
-- Designed and implemented a robust backend using NestJS and MongoDB to handle real-time updates and secure user data.
+- Successfully implemented a visually appealing and responsive UI, enhancing the overall user experience.
-- Enhanced user security and experience by integrating Stripe for in-app payments.
+- Created an engaging map interface using Mapbox for real-time updates.

 #### Learnings:
+- Strengthened proficiency in frontend technologies, mastering Angular, Ionic, and Tailwind CSS for creating responsive and visually appealing user interfaces.
-- Gained extensive experience in frontend technologies like Angular and Ionic.
+- Gained hands-on experience in seamlessly integrating external services like Mapbox, enhancing the app's functionality and providing users with real-time location-based information.
-- Developed proficiency in backend development using NestJS and MongoDB.
-- Successfully integrated and configured payment gateways, specifically Stripe, for secure financial transactions within the app.

-This project not only showcases technical skills in various technologies but also highlights your ability to create a user-focused, secure, and efficient micromobility solution.
+- Understood the importance of always storing API keys in the backend to prevent exposure and unauthorized access.
+This approach ensures a more secure and robust implementation, protecting sensitive information from potential threats and vulnerabilities.
+(Yet to implement)